-For example, for this data app, Alejandra needs both demographic and grading data -- which requires complex SQL queries across multiple databases.
+For example, for this data notebook, Alejandra needs both demographic and grading data -- which requires complex SQL queries across multiple databases.
 Thankfully, since many people need this data, Alejandra’s data science team already shared a “data import block” to do exactly this.
-She drops it into her data app and zips forward.
+She drops it into her data notebook and zips forward.

 Unbeknownst to Alejandra, the data science team carefully hid sensitive data from being exposed via their “data import block”, ensuring Alejandra has the data she needs, without the privacy risk.

-Alejandra smiles: her app is ready.
+Alejandra smiles: her notebook is ready.
 She hits publish.

 Alejandra gets back to work.
 Is she thinking about stats or databases or machine learning?
 No, she’s too busy making the world a better place, aided by data tools built for her exact needs.